AlexanderBraum/Public/DiBuilder/README.md

-# AutoDependencyInjection
+# DiContainerBuilder
-AutoDependencyInjection is a simple .NET library that allows you to automatically register classes and their interfaces in the dependency injection container.
+DiContainerBuilder is a simple .NET library that allows you to automatically register classes and their interfaces in the dependency injection container.

 This project is inspired by [NetCore.AutoRegisterDi](https://github.com/JonPSmith/NetCore.AutoRegisterDi).
 I've added a feature to register concrete classes.